enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 New Text Component Editor
 -------------------------
-The Page editors Text component has finally been aligned with the htmlArea.
+The Page editor's Text component has finally been aligned with the htmlArea.
 It now provides all the powerful text editing capabilities you expect, such as tables, images, special characters, source mode and more.
 It is also more visually pleasing with a traditional ribbon at the top that can be exited easily by clicking the top right close icon.